John Walsh (artist)

 John Walsh is a painter who was born in 1954 in Tolaga Bay, New Zealand.
-He is of Aitanga a Hauiti/ New Zealand Irish descent.
+He is of Te Aitanga-a-Hauiti/ New Zealand Irish descent.
 Although he attended Ilam School of Fine Arts in Christchurch between 1973 and 1974, he is largely a self-taught artist.
 He now lives and works in Wellington, New Zealand.

 His work

 Although John Walsh started painting later in life, he has managed to create a name for himself on the New Zealand art scene.
-His first solo exhibition was the result of his appointment of curator at the National Art Gallery in Wellington (now known as Te Papa Tongarewa Museum).
+His first solo exhibition was the result of his appointment of curator at the National Art Gallery in Wellington (now known as the Museum of New Zealand Te Papa Tongarewa).
 Since then, he continues to exhibit regularly in different galleries around New Zealand and has also had the opportunity to show his work abroad in Sydney, Australia and Noumea, New Caledonia.